 Altare della Patria and Piazza Venezia

-The ‘ birthday cake’ building or the Alter of the Fatherland/ Altare della Patria.
-Compared to all the ancient structures, this building is very new and not very much liked by the Romans, as informed to us by our host.
+The ‘birthday cake’ building or the Alter of the Fatherland/ Altare della Patria.
+We were informed by our hosts that when compared to all the ancient structures, this building is very new and not very much liked by the Romans.

-It is possible to get to the top of this building for a fee of 7Euros.
+It is possible to get to the top of Altare della Patrai for a fee of 7Euros.

 Renovation was in full swing at Fontana Trevi (Trevi fountain), so we didn’t even bother taking a pic.
 But this did not deter the crowd from gathering around one of the most famous fountains in the world and throw coins in the dried water basin.